vitalets/websocket-as-promised/README.md

 ```

 ## Sending requests
-Sending request assumes sending WebSocket message that waits for server response.
+*websocket-as-promised* supports simple request-response mechanism.
-Method `.sendRequest()` returns promise that resolves when response comes.
+Method `.sendRequest()` sends message with unique `requestId` and returns promise.
+That promise get resolved when response message with the same `requestId` comes.
-Match between request and response is performed by **unique request identifier**
-that should present in both sent and received messages.
-For setting/reading `requestId` there are two functions `options.attachRequestId / options.extractRequestId`:
+For setting/reading `requestId` from messages there are two functions `options.attachRequestId / options.extractRequestId`:
 ```js
 const wsp = new WebSocketAsPromised(wsUrl, {
   packMessage: data => JSON.strinigfy(data),